 Please join us for a community forum to Learn other options TPS and DACA recipients have to be protected Get involved in the fight for the Dream Act for Dreamers Receive legal help will be available to answer any questions Download flyer Únete a nosotros...read more

 The 2017 Water Tour provided an opportunity for individuals to connect from urban Nevada to rural Nevada, and vice-versa.
 During the Tour, we filmed the journey and interviewed folks along the way.
-In January 2018, we are planning to screen two short...read more
+In March 2018, we are planning to screen two short videos...read more

 I’ve spent most of my life in Las Vegas, Nevada where I was born and raised.
 Like most families in Vegas, mine chose to go out-of-state for our weekend vacationing and believed that the rest of the state comprised mostly of tumbleweeds and lonely roads.
 In...read more